Study Abroad and the GI Bill

 Intensive Courses Abroad

 These are 1-4 credit classes held abroad during breaks and taught by Drexel faculty.
-The credits are a part of your term’s course load.
-For example, a Fall break program’s credits will be put on your Fall term course load (Certain programs may not follow this rule).
-This means it will be part of your regular Drexel tuition.
-In addition, there is a program fee that is paid using check, e-check, money order, or credit/debit cards.
+The credits are included in the student's course load.
+For example, a Fall break program’s credits will be included in the student's Fall term course load (certain programs may not follow this rule).
+This means it will is also included in the student's regular Drexel tuition.
+In addition, students pay a program fee that is typically paid online, but can be paid using check, e-check, or money order.
 Lodging for the program is typically included in the program fee.

 Independent Study Abroad

-If you are interested in this kind of program, you must talk with Drexel Central and/or the VA.
+Students interested in this kind of program must speak with Drexel Central and/or the VA.
 Credits for Independent Study Abroad are

 entered as transfer credit and NOT Drexel credit.
-You also pay the school or program directly for tuition and fees.
-You do not pay Drexel tuition on this type of program.
+Students will also pay their host school or program directly for tuition and fees.
+Students do not pay Drexel tuition on this type of program.

-For all additional assistance and resources about using the GI Bill for studying abroad, please contact Tiffany McKeaney at firstname.lastname@example.org.
+For all additional assistance and resources about using the GI Bill for studying abroad, please visit this page here.